Seasonal Vitamin D

 Additionally, twenty years ago, SPF ratings were only at 10, but today they have risen up to 100 in the effort to make the sunscreens more protective against abnormal cell growth.
 Sadly, all this time, sunscreens have been blocking protective UVB rays, while letting in harmful UVA rays.

 Take a Vitamin D Test

 While it is difficult to become toxic with vitamin D, experts believe that it is ideal to keep the levels at the higher end of normal, which is between 50-80 ng/ml.
 To maintain these optimal levels it is best to take a vitamin D test in the spring and fall.
 Once you establish the winter and summer dose of needed supplemental vitamin D3 that maintains levels in th 50-80ng/mL range you can reduce the frequency of vitamin D testing.

 If getting a blood test presents a problem because of the inconvenience of getting a doctor’s appointment, we offer an accurate Vitamin D Test Kit that you can do at home.
 This test is inexpensive, safe, simple, accurate, and approved by the Vitamin D Council.

 How to Optimize Vitamin D Levels + Prevent Deficiency

 Summer Sun Exposure

 Regularly receive midday sun exposure between 10am – 2pm in the late spring, summer, and early fall, exposing as much of the skin as possible for 10-15 minutes if you are fair skinned.
 Longer if you are dark skinned.
 Remember, you’ve had enough when skin shows the first sign of a pinkish change.

-Supplementation: Depending on your sun exposure, I suggest minimal Vitamin D3 supplementation in the summer – perhaps a dose of 1,000 – 2,000 IUs per day.
+Supplementation: Depending on your sun exposure, I suggest minimal vitamin D3 supplementation in the summer – perhaps a dose of 1,000 – 2,000 IU per day.

 Test Your Levels: Test your vitamin D levels to ensure you have optimized summer sun exposure.

 The goal is to get your vitamin D levels between 50-80 ng/ml and keep them there.
 Testing is the only way to know for sure that you are maintaining these levels.
 Test yourself in the fall when the levels are the highest and in March when they are the lowest.
 With those two numbers, everyone can safely calculate their vitamin D supplement needs.

-Children: Take 2,000 IUs of Vitamin D3 per day during the winter.
+Children: Take 2,000 IU of vitamin D3 per day during the winter.